Aeroluna/LunaCoopMod/README.md

 Karax 2.0 has great quality of life changes for Karax, so lets use them.
 Chrono Boosting defensive structures removed to not step on P1's toes.
 Nerfed Improved Reconstruction because Sentinels are pretty much unkillable anyways.

+- Added P4: Chronosmith
+  - Advantage: Chrono Boost, Chrono Wave, and Chrono Field affect units, increasing their rate of attack, movement speed, and cooldown reduction.
+  - Disadvantage: Chrono Boost, Chrono Wave, and Chrono Field no longer affect structures.

+Unsurprisingly really strong when used with an ally.

 - Added Instigators.
   - A Purifier variant Stalker.
   - Added Displacement Core upgrade, which lowers the cooldown of Blink to 4 seconds and allows up to 3 charges.